gregsaun/prusa_i3_bear_upgrade/README.md

 ## Features

   * Compatible with Original Prusa i3 MK2(S), MK2.5(S) and MK3(S)
+  * Compatible with lots of extruders like Original Prusa, BearExxa, BearMera (E3D Hemera) and Bondtech Prusa Upgrade
   * Reuse of as many parts as possible
   * Sturdy frame for faster printing
   * High quality extrusions